-After the 2021 Marshall Fire, Superior adopted a new building code with electricpreferred requirements but it also grants exceptions.
-Next, Superior received beneficial electrification planning and implementation support via Partners in Energy.
-Superior identified the specific strategies to electrify existing properties, support all-electric new development and explore electrifying the Town's fleet.
-Its plan established a baseline from which it can measure progress.
+After the 2021 Marshall Fire, Superior adopted a new building code with electric-preferred requirements that also grants exceptions.
+Superior then received beneficial electrification planning and implementation support via Partners in Energy.
+Specific strategies were identified to electrify existing properties, support all-electric new development, and explore electrifying the Town's fleet.
+Its plan established a baseline from which progress can be measured.